Tissue shape from cell-scale active tensions: Introduction

-Sect.~\ref{sec:pressure} generalizes to the case of non-zero pressure differentials.
-We show that the force balance constraints are invariant under discrete conformal (local Möbius) transformations, and via the Young--Laplace law, link pressure and conformal factor.
-This identifies the cell-level origin of the conformal mode $\bm{f}$ of the continuum theory.
-The isogonal potential, a soft mode when cells are perfectly compressible and pressure constant, is now determined by bulk elasticity, encoded in the constitutive relation $P(\upa)$.
+Sec.~\ref{sec:pressure} generalizes to the case of non-zero pressure differentials.
+We show that the force-balance constraints are invariant under discrete conformal (piecewise Möbius) transformations.
+The Young--Laplace law links pressure with the local conformal factor.
+This identifies the cell-level origin of the conformal mode $\bm{f}$ of the continuum theory and furnishes a geometric description of the pressure field.
+Mechanically, the pressure is determined by cell (in)compressibility, encoded by a constitutive relation $P(\upa)$.

-Sect.~\ref{sec:curvature} uses the link between conformal maps and pressure to generalize our results to generic, non-planar tension triangulations.
-Such triangulations have a non-zero angle deficiency at vertices -- the discrete counterpart to Gaussian curvature $K$.
-Angle deficiency acts as a source for pressure differentials, recovering a discrete version of Eq.~\eqref{eq:pressure_continuum}.
-This generalizes von Neumann's law for the pressure in an $n$-sided foam bubble.
-The (discrete) conformal deformation caused by the pressure field deforms the non-planar tension triangulation into the flat physical cell tessellation.
-We explain how the tension triangulation defines a (piecewise-linear) Riemannian manifold.
-In the continuum limit, the discrete conformal map converges to a smooth conformal embedding of the tension metric, which plays the role of the stress-free reference state in the continuum theory.
+Sec.~\ref{sec:curvature} generalizes to generic, non-planar tension triangulations with non-zero angle deficiency at vertices -- the discrete counterpart to Gaussian curvature $K$.
+The triangulation's curvature must be compensated by line curvature in the dual cell tessellation in the plane.
+Physically, this implies pressure differentials, generalizing von Neumann's law for the pressure in a foam bubble, and recovering a discrete version of Eq.~\eqref{eq:pressure_continuum}.

-The technical workhorses of Sects.~\ref{sec:pressure} and ~\ref{sec:curvature} are discrete conformal maps~\cite{Springborn.etal2008}.
-Via this powerful mathematical approach, we formulate a type of conformal symmetry that is exact at the cell level, and parameterize all possible mechanically balanced cell tilings~\cite{Noll.etal2017}.
+Together, Secs.~\ref{sec:constant_pressure}--\ref{sec:curvature} show that all cell tessellations in force balance are discrete conformal embeddings of a corresponding tension triangulation.
+In the continuum limit, the tension triangulation defines a Riemannian manifold, and the discrete conformal map converges to a smooth conformal embedding of the tension metric, the central object of the continuum theory.
+The technical workhorses behind these results are discrete conformal maps~\cite{Springborn.etal2008}.
+Using this powerful mathematical approach, we formulate a conformal symmetry that is exact at the cell level, and parameterize all possible mechanically balanced cell tilings~\cite{Noll.etal2017}.